De Rham logarithmic classes and Tate conjecture: De Rham logarithmic classes

-is $\mathbb A^1$ invariant and admits tranferts.
-Hence by a theorem of Voevodsky (c.f. \cite{CD} for example), it is $\mathbb A^1$ local.
-This gives for $Z\subset X$ a smooth subvariety of (pure) codimension $d$, by proposition \ref{smXZ}(i) an isomorphism
+are also $\mathbb A^1$ invariant by lemma \ref{a1trn} (ii).
+Hence by theorem \ref{Voethm}, they are $\mathbb A^1$ local since they are $\mathbb A^1$ invariant and admit transfers.
+This gives in particular, for $T\subset Y$ a smooth subvariety of (pure) codimension $d$, by proposition \ref{smXZ} an isomorphism